 Edit this page

-The entry point into the HTTP API is:
+The HTTP API entry point is:

 http://localhost:8080/api/<apiVersion>